espressomd/espresso/doc/sphinx/analysis.rst

    - :class:`~espressomd.observables.CosPersistenceAngles`: Cosine of angles between bonds.
 The ``i``-th value in the result vector corresponds to the cosine of the angle between bonds that are separated by ``i`` bonds.
 This observable might be useful for measuring the persistence length of a polymer.

+   - :class:`~espressomd.observables.RDF`: Radial distribution function.
+Can be used on two different sets of particles.

 - Profile observables sampling the spatial profile of various quantities:

    - :class:`~espressomd.observables.DensityProfile`